 After the procedure 85% of patients have a significant pain improvement.

-This procedure is done as a day case meaning you will be allowed to go home the same day with no overnight stay in the hospital.
+This procedure is done as a day case meaning you will be allowed to go home the same day with no overnight stay in hospital.
 Very occasionally, social or medical conditions require an overnight stay.